FastTrackOrg/FastTrack/docs/user/trackingInspector.md

 * 24: Overlay

-**The Tracking Inspector** is a tool to display the result of a tracking analysis and to manually correct the tracking if necessary.
+**The Tracking Inspector** is a tool to display the result of a tracking analysis and to correct the tracking manually if necessary.
 For example, the user can delete an object to remove an artifact or change the object ID to correct a tracking error.
 To make the user's life easier, an ergonomic interface with build-in keyboard shortcuts are provided.
-FastTrack alleviates the tedious work of review and correction, and the user can achieve 100% tracking accuracy rapidly and easily.
+FastTrack alleviates the tedious work of review and correction, and the user can achieve 100% tracking accuracy rapidly and efficiently.

 ## Load an image sequence
 To load a tracking analysis previously tracked in FastTrack, click on the **Open Folder** button (1) and select the **Tracking_Result** folder of the analysis to review.
-In the case where the image sequence was tracked several times, the last tracking analysis is stored in the **Tracking_Result** folder and the previous tracking analysis in the **Tracking_Result_Date** folders.
+If the image sequence was tracked several times, the last tracking analysis is stored in the **Tracking_Result** folder and the previous tracking analysis in the **Tracking_Result_Date** folders.
 Click on the **Reload** button (2) to reload the tracking data if necessary.
 The software can only load a tracking analysis if the folder architecture is preserved, .ie the folder with the image sequence has to have a sub-folder named **Tracking_Result** containing at least the *tracking.txt* file.

 ## Display options
 Several tracking overlay options are available on the tracking overlay panel (24):

-* Ellipse: display the head, tail and or body ellipses on the tracked objects.
+* Ellipse: display the head, tail, and or body ellipses on the tracked objects.
-* Arrows: display an arrow on the head, tail and or body of the tracked object indicating the orientation.
+* Arrows: display an arrow on the head, tail, and or body of the tracked object indicating the orientation.
 * Numbers: display the ids of the tracked objects.
 * Traces: display the previous 50 positions of the tracked objects.
 * Size: the size of the tracking overlay.
 * Frame rate: display and saving frame rate.

 Several useful information on the selected object can be found in the information table (18).
-The user can go to the image where the object has appeared for the first time by clicking directly on the corresponding cell of the table.
+The user can go to the image where the object has appeared for the first time by clicking directly on the table's corresponding cell.

 ## Inspect the tracking
-The tracking can be inspected by moving the display cursor (19), see the image number (20) and automatically play the movie (21) at a selected frame rate (22).
+The tracking can be inspected by moving the display cursor (19), see the image number (20), and automatically play the movie (21) at a selected frame rate (22).
 Automatically detected occlusions (overlapped objects) can be reviewed by clicking on the **Previous** (12) and **Next** (13) occlusion buttons (this function is experimental and can miss some occlusions).

 ## Annotate the tracking